The Infinity Gauntlet: Background

 Artist and character creator Jim Starlin introduced Thanos, the antagonist for the storyline, in Iron Man #55 (Feb.
 1973).
 After providing artwork for Captain Marvel #24-25 (Jan.
 1973 & March 1973), Starlin co-wrote #26 (May 1973) with Mike Friedrich, which featured Thanos (albeit in shadow) on a Marvel cover for the first time and marked the beginning of what was later coined the "First Thanos War".
 After collaborating with Friedrich for #27-28 (July & Sept.
 1973), Starlin then assumed sole writing duties for the remainder of the sweeping cosmic saga from #29-33 (Nov.
 1973 - July 1974).
 Starlin completed one final issue, #34 (Sept.
 1974), laying the groundwork for the eventual death of hero Mar-Vell before leaving the title.

-In 1975, Starlin began writing and illustrating Strange Tales, where he made significant changes to Adam Warlock and developed the concept of the Infinity Gems.
+In 1975, Starlin began writing and illustrating Strange Tales, in which he made significant changes to Adam Warlock and developed the concept of the Infinity Gems.
 He reintroduced Thanos first as Warlock's ally, then as his opponent in a storyline known as the "Second Thanos War" that ran until 1977.
 Because of their close publications dates, the two Thanos Wars are sometimes considered to be one storyline.
 Both are considered "cosmic" stories and led to Starlin being known as a "cosmic" writer.

 Starlin stopped doing regular work for Marvel after concluding the Second Thanos War, but occasionally returned for short projects like The Death of Captain Marvel graphic novel and creator-owned work such as the cosmic-themed Dreadstar through the 1980s.
 He also did high-profile work for DC Comics, such as Batman and Cosmic Odyssey.
 In a 1990 interview, Starlin described himself as the only writer who had been allowed to "play" with Thanos, although other writers had scripted some tie-in chapters of the First Thanos War.

-George Pérez is a popular artist known for drawing comics featuring large casts.
+Artist George Pérez was known for drawing comics featuring large casts.
 He came to prominence in the 1970s while working on Marvel's The Avengers before leaving the company to work for DC on comics such as New Teen Titans, Crisis on Infinite Earths, and Wonder Woman.
 In 1984, Pérez entered into an exclusive contract with DC.